objektwerks/akka.http.queue.router/README.md

 >This prototype does not use a single queue connection nor a pool of queue connections.
-Instead, it creates a new queue connection just-in-time in anticipation of targeting a RabbitMQ cluster!
+Instead, it creates a new queue connection just-in-time in anticipation of targeting a RabbitMQ cluster.
 Read these posts for more insights:

 * http://stackoverflow.com/questions/10407760/is-there-a-performance-difference-between-pooling-connections-or-channels-in-rab
 * https://www.rabbitmq.com/blog/2011/09/24/sizing-your-rabbits/